Mission Bay school fight: Eight arrests after waterfront brawl organised on Instagram

 "Seven were for disorder/fighting and one for assault.
 All were youths and have been spoken to.

-"Police are still conducting enquiries to establish the circumstances, no further updates for now."
+"Police are still conducting inquiries to establish the circumstances.
+No further updates for now."

-Several readers have contacted the Herald about the fight, saying it was organised through Instagram stories, and that it was one of many upcoming brawls involving students of schools in the "dirty south" and "west Auckland".
+Several readers have contacted the Herald about the fight, saying it was organised through Instagram, and was one of many upcoming brawls involving students of schools in the "dirty south" and "west Auckland".

-"Dirty South was largely outnumbered by west Auckland and dirty south are set to recruit numbers from schools in South Auckland," a reader said.
+"Dirty south was largely outnumbered by west Auckland and dirty south are set to recruit numbers from schools in South Auckland," a reader said.

 "Instagram stories are already up advertising a round two possibly at Mission Bay again."